Cadasta/cadasta-docs/en/08-XLSForms.md

 * `geotrace` records a line of two or more GPS coordinates.
 It's also the default setting of both the minimal and standard questionnaires.
 * `geoshape` records a polygon made of multiple GPS coordinates.
 The last point must be the same as the first point.

-To change this, modify cell A11 on either your standard or  minimal questionnaire. _This is the only gray cell that you should ever change._
+To change this, modify cell A11 on either your standard or  minimum questionnaire.

 #### Advanced Customization